charyyev/semantic_md/README.md

 To download a small sample of the dataset for testing purposes: ``` ./source/scripts/local_hypersim.sh```

+If you only want to test visualization, please copy the test_data/ folder into your project directory and specify the relative path with subpaths/vis_data in the config.

 ### Setting up the config file
 Please set up a ```configs/user.yaml``` config file to specify your local paths.
 Please refer to the ```configs/template.yaml``` for instructions.
 This project cannot run without it.

 ### Running the project
+Please make sure that your root path is set correctly.
+All import paths are relative to source/.

 #### Visualizing Models
 Download model weights from [here](https://drive.google.com/file/d/1d0y0q_3sTj6Ba6uAT5quSMMQaEa-X59u/view?usp=sharing). <br>
 Specify the path of the downloaded model weights in `visualize` parameter of the config files.

 We provide our best performing models in the above link.
 In need of testing other methods, please contact us for the required models.

+Please run `main_vis.py` in scripts/vis/maim/.

 #### Training Models
 Please run `python3 main.py`